Top 10 Places To Stay To See The Wildebeest Migration

 The camp offers eight en-suite tents and a family tent with two en-suite rooms and a shared lounge.
 All guests receive private safari vehicles and guides for an exclusive safari experience at their own pace.

-Insider tip: "The north and south camps differ in their opening dates and activities offered.
+Insider tip:"The north and south camps differ in their opening dates and activities offered.
 Your travel expert will be able to explain which camp is best for you at which time of year.
-Expert knowledge will maximize your safari experience."
+Expert knowledge will maximise your safari experience."

 4. Lemala Kuria Hills Lodge, Tanzania